Skip to content

 A Chest

-Measure from the front of the fore-legs to the back of the neck.
-This is the widest part of the chest.
+Measure horizontally across the chest.
+This is the front of the fore-legs to the back of the neck — the widest part.

-Measure from under the torso to the mid-back.
+Measure around the widest part of the midsection.
 This goes around the belly area behind the front legs.

 3 Weight